 Your earnings from YouTube largely depend on how many times your video content has been consumed or viewed, and other factors such as your niche and monetization strategies.

-According to Forbes, YouTube’s top 10 content creators earn at least $10 million dollars per year!
+According to Forbes, YouTube’s top 10 content creators earn at least $10 million per year!

 Want to know who are the top earners on YouTube?
 Here is a rundown of the highest-paid YouTubers!